-We are committed to healthy outcomes for our Members and their babies.
-That is why we encourage all of our pregnant Members to take part in our Taking Care of Baby and Me® program.
+That's why we encourage all of our pregnant members to take part in our Taking Care of Baby and Me® program.

-Taking Care of Baby and Me is a proactive care management program for all perinatal Members and their newborns that offers:
+The Taking Care of Baby and Me program is a proactive care management program for all perinatal members and their newborns which offers:

-- Individualized one-on-one case management support for Members at the highest risk. - Care coordination for those who just need a little extra support. - Educational materials and information on community resources. - Incentives to keep up with checkups.
+- Individualized one-on-one case management support for members at the highest risk. - Care coordination for those who just need a little extra support. - Educational materials and information on community resources. - Incentives to keep up with checkups.